johnrsibert/JonzPandemic/index.md

 ## Or how I occupied my days of social isolation

-Around the Ides of March in 2020, people all across the country were getting very sick and many weredying, We were all asked to stay home and wash our hands.
+Around the Ides of March in 2020, people all across the country were getting very sick and many were dying, we were all asked to stay home and wash our hands.
 Meanwhile, the New York Times newspaper created public data bases documenting the course of the Covid-19 pandemic in the United States.
-The NYT updates these data continuously and thay are freely available [online](https://github.com/nytimes/covid-19-data).
-More recently, the Times has created an excellent interactive [Covid-19 tracker](https://www.nytimes.com/interactive/2020/us/covid-cases-deaths-tracker.html) that you can use to check out what is happening in places you care about.
+The Times updates these data continuously and they are freely available [online](https://github.com/nytimes/covid-19-data).
+The Times has also created an excellent interactive [Covid-19 tracker](https://www.nytimes.com/interactive/2020/us/covid-cases-deaths-tracker.html) that you can use to check out what is happening in places you care about.
 **Thanks and kudos** to the New York Times and the folks who maintain [GitHub](https://github.com/) for these vital public services.

 The US Center for Disease Control and Prevention has a [large selection of public data](https://data.cdc.gov/browse).
 CDC staff were very helpful getting me started accessing data on [vaccinations by county](https://data.cdc.gov/Vaccinations/COVID-19-Vaccinations-in-the-United-States-County/8xkx-amqh).

-What is a data geek to do while sheltering in place?
-I thought it might be a good opportunity to improve neglected [python](https://www.python.org/) programming chops.
-So I've been drawing lots of graphs tracking the prevalence of the disease in places where I can no longer travel, parts of the country where friends and family live.
+So, what is a retired data geek to do while sheltering in place?
+It was an opportunity to improve neglected [python](https://www.python.org/) programming chops.
+I've been drawing lots of graphs tracking the prevalence of the disease in places where I can no longer travel, parts of the country where friends and family live.
 Some of these plots can be seen by following the [links